 So, if you are going to use lemon juice in your shea butter recipe, consider following these guidelines:

 - Use just a few drops (and not a half lemon, for example!).

 - Avoid using lemon juice in products that you don’t rinse off.
 Having the lemon on your face and then stepping out into the sun could trigger phytophotodermatitis (especially if you have skin that is already naturally sun-sensitive).

 Can I mix honey with shea butter?

 Some people use honey and shea butter together as a pre-shampoo hair mask.
-When doing this, it helps to include a liquid oil – such as olive, grapeseed or hemp oil – that will make the mask softer and creamier.
+When doing this, it helps to include a liquid oil – such as olive, grapeseed or hemp oil – to give the mixture a softer and creamier consistency.